We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Both testosterone levels and cognitive functions, particularly memory, decline with age.
 As a result, doctors have theorized that lower testosterone levels could contribute to affected memory.

-According to a 2019 review of studies, testosterone supplementation is linked with improved memory in older men with low testosterone though the effect may be small.
+According to a 2019 review of studies, testosterone supplementation may improve memory in older men with low testosterone though the effect may be small.

 However, a 2017 study on testosterone supplementation did not find memory improvements in 493 men with low testosterone levels who took testosterone or a placebo.

 The body requires testosterone to develop the penis and testicles, so low testosterone levels could contribute to a disproportionately smaller penis or testicles.
-There are other conditions and circumstances that can cause a smaller penis and testicles, as well.
+Other conditions and circumstances can cause a smaller penis and testicles, as well.

-Doctors have linked low testosterone with an increased risk for anemia, according to a 2017 study.
-When the researchers administered testosterone gel to anemic men with low testosterone, they saw improved blood counts compared to men who used a placebo.
+Low testosterone may increase your risk for anemia, according to a 2017 study.
+When researchers administered testosterone gel to males with low testosterone and anemia, they saw improved blood counts compared to males who used a placebo.
+Blood counts also improved in males with known causes of anemia, like iron deficiency.

 Testosterone levels naturally decrease as males get older, but other conditions or circumstances may also cause low testosterone.
 These may include: